damjanvucina/newton-fractals/README.md

 # Newton-Raphson iteration fractals

-Generating fractal images based on Newton-Raphson iteration and approximating k-th order Taylor-polynomial.
+Generating fractal images based on Newton-Raphson iteration by approximating k-th order Taylor-polynomial.

 > k-times differentiable functions can be approximated by k-th order Taylor-polynomial: